June 1, 1660 was the day Mary Dyer chose to die, and with her death, bring an end to religious oppression.

 - The 1663 Rhode Island Charter of Liberties contained the very things Mary wrote in her letter, including liberty of conscience and the right to free passage through Massachusetts.

 Adding all those pieces together, Mary was motivated to advocate for religious liberty for all, which meant believing and acting one's conscience (the Holy Spirit speaking to one's mind) even if the majority disagrees with an individual or group.
 It's not freedom or justice for all if some are excluded for their belief or non-belief.
+It's not freedom for one branch of believers to have privileges from the government while others are denied based on their beliefs.

 Even today, our rights to freedom of religion and freedom from oppression are under sneak attack.
-As an admirer or descendant of Mary Dyer, I hop you will work to protect the rights of all Americans, as started by our *first* founders, Roger Williams, William and Anne Marbury Hutchinson, Richard and Katherine Marbury Scott, William and Mary Dyer, John Clarke, and many others.
+As an admirer or descendant of Mary Dyer, I hope you will work to protect the rights of all Americans, as started by our *first* founders, Roger Williams, William and Anne Marbury Hutchinson, Richard and Katherine Marbury Scott, William and Mary Dyer, John Clarke, and many others.
 Because it's a never-ending struggle in every government agency, every state and territory, and every municipality, to allow freedom for all, and not just freedom for the powerful.
 Join me in support of liberty.

 Related articles in this Dyer website: